 Matt Bird enjoys writing game walkthroughs and computer tutorials.
+He is a professional gaming guide writer.

 As computers get more and more sophisticated, the number of files on them continues to pile up.
 Even a freshly booted Windows PC will have thousands of files squirrelled away in its hard drive, which can make locating specific files - or even folders - a daunting task.